Cytnx-dev/Cytnx/docs/source/example/DMRG.rst

     A[p] = cytnx.Contract(A[p],s) ## absorb s into next neighbor

-We do the SVD for the ground state we just obtained, then let the left hand side site keep the U and s, while the other site became Vt :

 .. image:: image/dmrg7.png
     :width: 400
     :align: center

-What we are doing is simply restore the othogonality of the whole MPS,

 .. image:: image/dmrg8.png
     :width: 400
     :align: center

-remember that the right hand side vTs are obtained after we do the optimization, those are immediately used to calculate the right enviroment, with the network
+remember that the right hand side vTs are obtained after we do the optimization, those are immediately used to calculate the updated right enviroment using the network

 * R_AMAH.net: